DeborahBambil/PmiRSelect/README.md

 miRBase of pre-miRNAs (hairpin), to search for miRNAs by homology in genomes, the tool's output provides both the identified miRNAs (output fasta and tabular), as the identified non-redundant miRNAs.

-Here, the 80% threshold database is also available.
+Here, the 80% threshold database in fasta is also available.
 Corresponding to version 22.1 from miRBase.

 > DatabaseThreshold80Percent.fa